NSLab-CUK/Internal-Pipe-Corrosion-Assessment-with-Ultrasound-and-CNNs/README.md

 # Internal Pipe Corrosion Assessment with Ultrasound and CNNs

 This study introduces a dual-mode methodology for quantifying pipe corrosion by employing ultrasound technology in conjunction with convolutional neural networks (CNN).

-## Overview
+The codes include components for data handling, model development, preprocessing, and utility functions.

-This project focuses on assessing internal pipe corrosion using ultrasound and Convolutional Neural Networks (CNNs).
-It includes components for data handling, model development, preprocessing, and utility functions.
+***

 ### Components